KovalenkoDima236961/EthRome_Hackathon/README.md

 - On-chain validation — the system checks that no identical certificate has been minted before, ensuring its uniqueness.

-Once both checks are successfully completed, the user can mint a self-bound NFT directly to their wallet.
+Once both checks are successfully completed, the user can mint a soulbound NFT directly to their wallet.
 This NFT permanently proves ownership of the specific certificate and cannot be transferred, making it a trustworthy credential in the Web3 world.

 <img width="707" height="728" alt="image" src="https://github.com/user-attachments/assets/16603c7c-a68e-47d2-8769-884b207280e8" />